Contributed by – Healthians team

 Coronavirus – Coronavirus is currently rapidly spreading throughout the world.
-It is not generally considered an air-borne disease but in some situations, it can act like one.
+It is generally not an air-borne disease but in some situations, it acts like one.
 It can spread through respiratory droplets after an infected person coughs or sneezes.
 Symptoms of coronavirus are similar to that of cough and cold.
 Extensive research is going on to learn more about it and to find ways to deal with it.

 How do you protect yourself from air-borne diseases in monsoon?